-Black Box is a sci-fi drama-thriller about Nolan, (played by Mamoudou Athie) a photographer who lost both his wife and his memory to a car accident.
-Struggling with even the most basic of tasks and dependent on his young daughter Ava and best friend Gary.
-Everything seems hopeless until Dr. Lillian Brooks (played by Phylicia Rashad) offers an experimental treatment to hopefully revive his memories.
-Black Box acts as Emmanuel Osei-Kuffour Jr.'s directorial debut.
+Nolan (Athie) is a successful photographer who recently lost both his wife and his memory to a car accident.
+His memory loss causes him to struggle with even the most basic of tasks, and as a result he has become dependent on his young daughter Ava and best friend Gary.
+Everything seems hopeless until Dr. Lillian Brooks (Rashad) offers an experimental treatment to hopefully revive his memories, using a device she calls the Black Box.

 "Black Box" contains examples of: